 Always, Always Know Your Budget

 Before you even begin calling up anyone, you need to have a good idea of how much you’ll be able to spend.
-Generally, wedding photography/videography should be about 10 to 12 percent of your overall budget.
-This number could probably be expanded if you are getting married in the off-season, you aren’t inviting a lot of guests to the wedding, or if you are planning on DIYing part of the decorations to help save money.
+The average cost of wedding photography is around $2500-$3000—or around $1500 for videography—but ideally, this should come out to about 10 to 12 percent of your overall budget.
+This percentage could probably be expanded if you are getting married in the off-season, you aren’t inviting a lot of guests to the wedding, or if you are planning on DIYing part of the decorations to help save money.

 Once you have a number in your head that you feel is about right, start browsing portfolios on the web, Facebook, and Instagram and request quotes from your favorites.